-- H. Bulletin Boards The Union shall be provided a bulletin board in the employee break room.
+- C. Union Notification The Union shall be given at least ten (10) working days advance written notice prior to adopting any rule, resolution, regulation, or action affecting working conditions within the scope of representation and shall be given the opportunity to meet and confer with the District representative prior to its adoption by the District Board of Directors. - D. Bulletin Boards The Union shall be provided a bulletin board in the employee break room.
 The Union agrees that notices posted on the bulletin board shall not contain anything that may be construed as maligning and/or derogatory to the District or its representatives.
 The Union shall be responsible for maintaining the bulletin board in a professional manner.
 The Union shall be responsible for placement of and removal of outdated material.
-However, the District shall retain the right to remove maligning, derogatory, or inappropriate, or outdated material. - I. Time Off for Union Officials During the term of this agreement, two employees from the unit shall be allowed a reasonable amount of paid release time off for "meet and confer" or "meet and consult" sessions scheduled with the District's designated representatives, providing there is no disruption of work.
+However, the District shall retain the right to remove maligning, derogatory, or inappropriate, or outdated material. - E. Time Off for Union Officials During the term of this agreement, two employees from the unit shall be allowed a reasonable amount of paid release time off for "meet and confer" or "meet and consult" sessions scheduled with the District's designated representatives, providing there is no disruption of work.
 The Union shall notify the General Manager in advance of the meeting of the specific members who will be in attendance.
 Union members shall obtain permission through supervisory channels before leaving their work or work locations.